General

 There is no official policy on systematic suspension of Dublin transfers to other countries.

-Greece: according to ASGI’s experience, no Dublin transfers to Greece were carried out in 2020 and 2021, nor in 2022.
-However, readmissions from Adriatic ports were carried out (see Access to the territory).
+Greece: Based on ASGI’s observations, no Dublin transfers to Greece were carried out in 2020 and 2021, nor in 2022, 2023 and 2024.

 Hungary: In late September 2016, the Council of State annulled a transfer to Hungary, defining it as an unsafe country for Dublin returns.
-The Council of State expressed concerns on the situation in Hungary, considering measures such as the planned construction of an “anti-immigrant wall” expressing the cultural and political climate of aversion to immigration and to the protection of refugees; the option of discontinuing an asylum application if the applicants leave their residence designated for more than 48 hours without permission and the extension of the detention period of asylum seekers.[50]
+The Council of State expressed concerns on the situation in Hungary, considering measures such as the planned construction of an “anti-immigrant wall” expressing the cultural and political climate of aversion to immigration and to the protection of refugees; the option of discontinuing an asylum application if the applicants leave their residence designated for more than 48 hours without permission and the extension of the detention period of asylum applicants.[53]

 Romania: in October 2022, the Civil Court of Rome annulled an applicant’s transfer to Romania according to Article 3(2) of the Dublin Regulation and to Article 4 of the EU Charter of Fundamental Rights, considering the systemic deficiencies existing in that country.
-The Court observed that the country was already unprepared to accommodate asylum seekers before the Ukrainian crisis and that with the arrival of thousands of people from Ukraine the situation reached an extremely critical level.[56]
+The Court observed that the country was already unprepared to accommodate asylum applicants before the Ukrainian crisis and that with the arrival of thousands of people from Ukraine the situation reached an extremely critical level.[54]

-On 12 January 2023, the Civil Court of Rome annulled the transfer of an asylum seeker to Romania, on the basis of the Article 29 of the Regulation.
-According to the Court, the terms for the transfer (6 months) had to be considered expired since it could not apply the longer term of 18 months, valid according to the Dublin Unit, because the applicant could not be considered untraceable: indeed, according to the Court, there was no proof that the applicant had been searched by the authorities.
-Moreover, the court confirmed its previous orientation, considering Romania unsafe, as according to the Court the Romanian reception system presents, today, critical issues due to the crisis originated by the war in Ukraine, with thousands of refugees and an exponential increase in requests for protection.[57]
+On 12 January 2023, the Civil Court of Rome annulled the transfer of an asylum applicant to Romania, on the basis of the Article 29 of the Regulation.
+According to the Court, the terms for the transfer (6 months) had to be considered expired since it could not apply the longer term of 18 months, valid according to the Dublin Unit, because the applicant could not be considered untraceable: indeed, according to the Court, there was no proof that the applicant had been searched for by the authorities.
+Moreover, the court confirmed its previous orientation, considering Romania unsafe, as according to the Court the Romanian reception system presents, today, critical issues due to the crisis originated by the war in Ukraine, with thousands of refugees and an exponential increase in requests for protection.[55]

-Croatia: in early 2024, the Civil Court of Trieste adopted in two cases an interim measure to suspend two transfers to Croatia due to the possible violation of Article 3(2).[60]
-Also, on 9 June 2023 the Civil Court of Turin annulled the transfer of an asylum seeker to Croatia (..) in consideration of the violation of article 3(2) of the Dublin III Regulation in the part in which it states the impossibility to ‘transfer an applicant towards the Member State initially designated as responsible because there are reasonable grounds to believe that there are systemic deficiencies in the asylum procedure and in the reception conditions of applicants in that Member State which entails the risk of inhuman and degrading treatment within the meaning of Article 4 of the Charter of Fundamental Rights of the European Union’.[61]
+Croatia: in early 2024, the Civil Court of Trieste adopted in two cases an interim measure to suspend two transfers to Croatia due to the possible violation of Article 3(2).[58]
+Also, on 9 June 2023 the Civil Court of Turin annulled the transfer of an asylum applicant to Croatia in consideration of the violation of article 3(2) of the Dublin III Regulation in the part in which it states the impossibility to ‘transfer an applicant towards the Member State initially designated as responsible because there are reasonable grounds to believe that there are systemic deficiencies in the asylum procedure and in the reception conditions of applicants in that Member State which entails the risk of inhuman and degrading treatment within the meaning of Article 4 of the Charter of Fundamental Rights of the European Union’.[59]

-Austria: on 13 March 2024, the Civil Court of Rome annulled the transfer to Austria of an asylum seeker considering that the transfer would have violated Article 3(2) of the Dublin III Regulation because of the systemic deficiencies in the Austrian reception system and in the asylum procedure.
-The Court considered that, as underlined in the AIDA report, during 2022, in response to the increase in the number of asylum seekers in the country, Austria has changed the procedure for registering asylum applications which no longer takes place at the border but at the regional police offices.
-This led to long waits, inadequate reception conditions and the dispersion of asylum seekers.[62]
+Austria: on 13 March 2024, the Civil Court of Rome annulled the transfer to Austria of an asylum applicant considering that the transfer would have violated Article 3(2) of the Dublin III Regulation because of the systemic deficiencies in the Austrian reception system and in the asylum procedure.
+The Court considered that, as underlined in the AIDA report, during 2022, in response to the increase in the number of asylum applicants in the country, Austria has changed the procedure for registering asylum applications which no longer takes place at the border but at the regional police offices.
+This led to long waits, inadequate reception conditions and the dispersion of asylum applicants.[60]

 The situation of Dublin returnees